 You may remember that prior to our arrival in Santorini, we had been staying on the rather quaint island of Milos (you can read about our three days in Milos here, here, and here).
 Our peaceful stay on Milos proved to be poor preparation for our arrival in Santorini.
 But honestly, I don’t think anything could have prepared me for the Disney land level of tourism we encountered as soon as we stepped off the ferry at the port in Fira.

-I don’t think I’m exaggerating when I say it was sheer pandemonium, and we were there toward the end of the season in August.
+I don’t think I’m exaggerating when I say it was sheer pandemonium, and we were there on the cusp of the shoulder season in September.
 But to be fair, the chaos disperses along with the tourists, once everyone is shuttled off to their hotels or villas.

 I’m not high maintenance or a diva when it comes to traveling, so I didn’t really mind the cattle call that ensued when we arrived.
 The local tourism pros have it down to a science, so they’re able to swiftly herd the hundreds of passengers arriving on the ferry into taxis or transport shuttles in a relatively quick manner.